sanghatak2011/Project2/README.md

-the complete project will be uploaded on 9/Aug/2017
+the final completed project file is finalproject.doc kindly consider this one